Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 With the richness of cream cheese and the tartness of yogurt, combined with the brilliant tang of mandarin oranges, it makes for an excellent frozen yogurt which can serve as a refreshing dessert on any summer day.
 Or, for those unable to stand the temptation of avoiding it, as a dessert for even the coldest days of winter.
 It is irresistible regardless of the season, and even on cold days, it provides a welcome feeling of summer with the blissful taste of the mandarin oranges.

-This recipe is adopted from Rose Water and Orange Blossoms by Maureen Abood.
-It is an excellent book with a remarkable variety of good recipes which I recommended heavily.
+This recipe is adapted from Rose Water and Orange Blossoms by Maureen Abood.
+It is an excellent book with a remarkable variety of good recipe, and I highly recommend it.

 - ~20 mandarin oranges

 - 2 tablespoons corn syrup, (replace with sugar if necessary)